 Is the Tower of London free to enter?

-If you are a member then it is free but if you’re not then it does cost.
-However, given how richly historied this place is and the vast scale of the place, it’s more than worth paying for a ticket.
+If you are a member then it is free, but if you’re not, then it does cost.
+However, given the rich history and the vast scale of the place; it’s more than worth paying for a ticket.

 Is it worth going to the Tower of London?

 In a word: YES!
-Whether you’re a history buff, a true crime enthusiast, a committed royalist or just a person who appreciates a good story, the Tower of London is a must-visit.
+Whether you’re a history buff, a true crime enthusiast, a committed royalist, or just plain-and-simple nosey, the Tower of London is a must-visit.

 How long does it take to see the Tower of London?

-You’re not just exploring the tower but the moat and all of the fortifications so we would advise setting aside at least 4 hours.
-Once you’ve seen everything, there are plenty of famous locations to explore nearby so it’s never a bad thing to set aside a good portion of time.
+You’re not just exploring the tower, but the moat and all of the fortifications, so we would advise setting aside at least 4 hours.
+Once you’ve seen everything, there are plenty of famous locations to explore nearby so it’s never a bad thing to set aside a entire day for it.

-Take a trip through the Tower of London, where centuries of history await and where bloody executions unfolded.
-This special spot boasts the Crown Jewels stunning Norman architecture and even the armour of Henry VIII, Charles I and James II.
-There you can see the famous White Tower, explore millenium-old graffiti in the old holding cell and say hi to the very friendly ravens who guard the place.
+Take a trip through the Tower of London, where centuries of history await.
+This special spot boasts the Crown Jewels, stunning Norman architecture, and even the armour of Henry VIII, Charles I and James II.
+You can also see the famous White Tower, explore millenium-old graffiti in the old holding cell, and say hi to the very friendly resident ravens who guard the place.

 What else can you do when you visit the Tower of London

 The Tower of London should certainly be on your bucket list.
 It’s a place that charts the history of what we now know as the United Kingdom.
-This place has played such a pivotal role in the country’s history that it’s tangible.
-You can see centuries-old graffiti on the wall, walk the same steps as queens and kings and appreciate the tower that has stood strong for almost a millennium.
+You can see centuries-old graffiti on the wall, walk the same steps as royalty, and appreciate the tower that has stood proud for almost a whole millennium.